Literary Voyager

 Henry Schoolcraft, the primary author and editor of the Literary Voyager.

-The Literary Voyager, also known as The Muzzeniegun (Ojibwe for ‘book', also spelled Muzzinyegun) was a manuscript magazine produced by Henry Rowe Schoolcraft between December 1826 and April 1827, for a total of 16 issues.
+The Literary Voyager, also known as The Muzzeniegun (also spelled Muzzinyegun, from Ojibwe mazina'igan ‘book') was a manuscript magazine produced by Henry Rowe Schoolcraft between December 1826 and April 1827, for a total of 16 issues.
 It is recognized as the first magazine published in Michigan, as well as the first periodical pertaining to Native American culture and mythology.
 The magazine contained mainly Ojibwe legends and history, as well as poems and stories written by Schoolcraft's wife, Jane Johnston Schoolcraft, an Ojibwe woman who is now recognized as the first Native American literary writer.

 Contents

 The majority of the articles in the Voyager are anthropological in nature, and were written by Schoolcraft himself.
 Schoolcraft, an ethnologist who specialized in Native American culture, gathered most of the information necessary for the magazine from visiting Native American informants while he was working as the Indian Agent in Sault Ste.
 Marie, Michigan.
 Another significant source of information was Jane Schoolcraft's family, who immersed him in Ojibwe culture and assisted in his learning of the language.

 Schoolcraft included Ojibwe folklore and history, as well as biographies of prominent tribe members and essays attempting to ascertain the "character of the Indian mind" and catalog the differences between Native American and Western culture.
 Frequently, he wrote articles under a pseudonym, such as Abieca, Alalcol, Clio, and Ekiega.
 The essays published in the Voyager became the basis for his later reports on Native American life, such as his Algic Researches, which compiled northern Native American folktales and histories.